Asphalt Driveway Co., Part II

 There’s a place for the novice grunts to stand

-And stir the searing heavy stuff to the
+And stir the asphalt to the corners with

-The yard the next morning maybe could work.
+Yard the next morning they could work again.

 The labor absorbs